The top-ranked USC women's sand volleyball team extended its winning streak to 11 straight matches

 The Women of Troy face Pacific in their first road dual match of the season.

-Fuller helped the Trojans to a 23-3 mark in 2014 and a third-place finish at the AVCA Collegiate Sand Volleyball Championships.
-He also helped coach USC's top duo of Kirby Burnham and Sara Hughes to the pairs national title.
+USC finished 28-0 in 2015 to claim the program’s first-ever team national title.
+Fuller helped the Trojans to a 23-3 mark in 2014 and a third-place finish at the AVCA Collegiate Beach Volleyball Championships.
+He also helped coach USC’s top duo Kelly Claes and Sara Hughes to the 2015 AVCA Pairs National Championship, and Kirby Burnham and Hughes to the pairs title in 2014.
 In his first year at USC in 2013, the Women of Troy also finished third at the AVCA Championships, and All-Americans Burnham and Stevi Robinson captured the AVCA pairs national crown.

 In the summer of 2013, he was a coach with the USA Beach Volleyball National Team, aiding Lauren Fendrick (his wife) and Brittany Hochevar on the FIVB Tour (they placed fifth at the FIVB World Championships) and AVP Tour (they ended up ranked as the AVP’s No. 1 team).

-Before coming to USC, Fuller helped Long Beach State finish as runners-up at the AVCA Collegiate Sand Volleyball National Championship in 2012, the inaugural year for women's sand volleyball as an NCAA emerging sport.
+Before coming to USC, Fuller helped Long Beach State finish as runners-up at the AVCA Collegiate Beach Volleyball National Championship in 2012, the inaugural year for women’s beach volleyball as an NCAA emerging sport.
 He helped coach All-Americans Tara Roenicke and Caitlin Ledoux.

 He also coached with the USA Volleyball beach program in 2012.
 He is certified through the USAV Beach Coaching Accreditation Program.